rom-rb/rom-rb.org/source/learn/getting-started/auth-with-rom.html.md

 </div>
 ```

 And we are done!
-Check out `localhost:3000/user_sessions/new` to have ability to log in or to navigate to sign up form.
+Check out `localhost:3000/user_sessions/new` to have ability to log in or to navigate to the sign up form.